 Hedging Function: The third function of a foreign exchange market is to hedge the foreign exchange risks.
 The parties in the foreign exchange are often afraid of the fluctuations in the exchange rates, which means the price of one currency in terms of another currency.
 This might result in a gain or loss to the party concerned.

-This kind of exchange market does have the characteristics of their own, which is required to be identified.
+This kind of exchange market does have characteristics of its own, which are required to be identified.
 The features of the Foreign Exchange Market are as follows:

 The foreign exchange market is the most easily liquefiable financial market in the whole world.
 This involves the trading of various currencies worldwide.
 The traders in this market are free to buy or sell the currencies anytime as per their own choice.